Title: The Hunger Games

 Main Plot & Characters

-Along with Peeta Mellark, her fellow District 12 tribute, Katniss must navigate deadly challenges, form alliances, and use her survival instincts to outlast the other tributes.
+Along with Peeta Mellark, her fellow District 12 tribute, Katniss deals with deadly challenges, forms alliances, and uses her survival instincts to outlast the other tributes.

 Key Themes

-- Survival and Sacrifice: Katniss’s struggle to survive in the Games is driven by her determination to protect her loved ones.
-Her willingness to sacrifice herself for her sister fuels her actions.
+- Survival and Sacrifice: Katniss’s actions are driven by her determination to protect her loved ones.

-- Power and Oppression: The Capitol uses the Hunger Games as a tool of control, displaying its power over the districts.
-The Games symbolize the oppression and fear that the Capitol enforces.
+- Power and Oppression: The Games symbolize the oppression and fear that the Capitol enforces.

-- Rebellion and Resistance: Throughout the novel, Katniss’s actions sow the seeds of rebellion.
+- Rebellion and Resistance: Katniss’s actions sow the seeds of rebellion.
 Her defiance during the Games hints at the larger resistance movement against the Capitol’s tyranny.

-- Reality and Manipulation: The televised nature of the Hunger Games blurs the line between reality and spectacle.
+- Reality and Manipulation: By choosing to televise the games, in many ways it blurs the line between reality and spectacle.
 The novel critiques how the Capitol manipulates the Games for entertainment and political control.

 Writing Style